03-Bunny-06/Japan-Heart-Attack-Analysis/README.md

 # Japan Heart Attack Analysis

 ## Project Description
-This script processes and analyzes the `japan_heart_attack_dataset.csv` to extract insights about heart attack occurrences in males and females, focusing on factors such as smoking history, diabetes, alcohol consumption, and urban vs. rural distribution.
+This script processes and analyzes the `japan_heart_attack_dataset.csv`  , this project analyzes heart attack data in Japan, focusing on gender-based differences in risk factors such as smoking, diabetes, alcohol consumption, and regional variations.
+The dataset is cleaned and processed using Pandas and NumPy, extracting insights on affected individuals based on lifestyle and health conditions.

 ## Features & Functionality
 - **Data Cleaning:**